im95able/Str2D/README.md

 Place all files inside Str2D directory of this repository, into a directory of your choice.
 Include str2d.h header file and you're ready to go.

 # Conclusion
-In a sense, the segmented list extends the application area of the "flat" vector so it can be used as a set or as a container where insertion order matters, for a large number of elements.
+In a sense, the segmented list greatly extends the application area of the `std::list` so it can be used as a set or as a container where insertion order matters, for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.

 Google's btree is probably a safe bet as a drop in replacement for the `std::map` and `std::map` data structures.
 If on the other hand iterations dominate other operations, or you're constantly erasing and inserting more than one element, you could consider using the segmented list.